 As with many menopause symptoms, the problem is the loss of the protective properties of our reproductive hormones.

-In menopause, as estrogen and progesterone diminish, our cells become more resistant to insulin, meaning the body has to work harder to manage blood sugar.
+Rising Blood Sugar Levels - In menopause, as estrogen and progesterone diminish, our cells become more resistant to insulin, meaning the body has to work harder to manage blood sugar.
 Many women see their blood sugar levels rise and fall during this time, making them more vulnerable to several ailments, including Type 2 diabetes, heart disease, and some cancers.
 Also, higher blood sugar levels are related to weight gain and fatigue.

-High blood sugar has been linked to hot flashes.
+Sugar and Hot Flashes - High blood sugar has been linked to hot flashes.
 So, it makes sense that if sugar impacts blood sugar levels, it might also increase the number and intensity of your hot flashes, as suggested in this study.
 Building on the information provided above, blood sugar levels can be affected by a number of things, including stress, illness, lack of sleep, side effects from medications, and a diet high in saturated fats and sugar.
 The glycemic index (a system that ranks foods on a scale from 1 to 100 based on their effect on blood-sugar levels) indicates that foods low on the index such as vegetables, some fruits, whole grains, nuts, and some dairy stabilize blood sugar levels.
 A diet high in saturated fats and sugar (fatty meats, processed baked goods, fruit juice, many condiments) leads to spikes in blood sugar levels, and that’s when hot flashes can occur.

-Many menopausal women use HRT to reduce menopause symptoms.
+Hormone Replacement Therapy (HRT) - Many menopausal women use HRT to reduce menopause symptoms.
 But sugar’s impact on insulin may make HRT less effective.
 Q

+That pretty much covers it, right?
 Well, yes, ditching the sugar is an adjustment, because it’s in bloody everything.
 It’s not just candy and baked goods, it’s in foods you wouldn’t expect, from ketchup to low-fat yogurt to spaghetti sauce.
 Reducing sugar may mean trading in pre-prepared foods for cooking or at least for label-reading.

 Pros (your results may vary):